gsbullmer/100-days-of-code/log.md

 **Thoughts:** I only _thought_ I was finished with this.
 After showing it to a collegue of mine, I noticed some unexpected behavior that I introduced with one of my previous changes.
 I also added some more styling to the tabs and input to make them a little more aesthetically pleasing.
 Lastly, I changed some components to be just functions for future optimization, and moved the status icon into its own component.

 **Link to work:** [Twitch.tv JSON API](http://codepen.io/gsbullmer/full/NdBdNv)

+### Day 29: February 10, 2017

+**Today's Progress**: Worked on Advanced Algorithms in FreeCodeCamp.

+**Thoughts:** As much as I like the feeling of building things, I really enjoy coding algorithms.
+They feel like puzzles, and help me with critical and creative thinking.

+**Link to work:** No link today.